gattytto/cert-manager-acme-he-webhook/README.md

-# Cert-Manager Let's Encrypt DNS-01 challenge for Hurrican Electric's free dynamic dns
+# Cert-Manager Let's Encrypt DNS-01 challenge for Hurricane Electric's free dynamic dns

 The ACME issuer type supports an optional 'webhook' solver, which can be used to implement custom DNS01 challenge solving logic.